loader image

 Chalk:

 This is an inorganic chemical compound, more specifically magnesium carbonate.
 Everyone has seen gymnasts or weightlifters rubbing their hands with this white powder.
-The product strengthens the grip of the hands and dries the palms.
+The agent strengthens the grip of the hands and dries the palms.

 Chest to Bar (C2B/CTB):